 How to Screen for Prediabetes

 Prediabetes can be detected by a blood test.
-Indicators of prediabetes revealed by examining the blood include:
+Indicators of prediabetes revealed by examining the blood, and often increase with age, include:

 Elevated Hemoglobin A1c